 - Amazake – a dairy free milk alternative made from fermented rice

 - Natto – fermented soybeans

 Tempeh is the ultimate fermented vegan protein.
 And homemade tempeh is seriously amazing.
 It is so much softer and more flavourful than commercially produced tempeh.
 Here are a few different types of tempeh to inspire your fermentation:

-Do you have any favourite VEGAN FRIENDLY ferments?
+Do you have any favorite VEGAN-FRIENDLY ferments?
 I’d love to try them!
-Share your recipes and ideas in the comments or on the facebook page.
+Share your recipes and ideas in the comments section.